Your rights and responsibilities

 It is important to know your equal opportunity rights and responsibilities.
-The UTS Policy on the prevention of harassment outlines the rights and responsibilities of all UTS staff, students and visitors.
+The UTS Equity, Inclusion and Respect Policy outlines the rights and responsibilities of all UTS staff, students and visitors.

 UTS is committed to providing opportunities for all students and staff to study, learn, work and participate in the full range of University activities.
 In particular, UTS has policies and programs to provide equal opportunity for all persons regardless of sex; race; marital status; carers' responsibilities; disability; sexual preference; age; political conviction, and religious belief.

 - learn how to deal with and prevent discrimination and harassment in the workplace